-We may use and share your protected health information to remind you of your appointment for treatment or medical care.
-For example, if your doctor has scheduled you for a test, the testing location may call you to remind you of your testing appointment date.
+Appointment reminders: We may use and share your protected health information to remind you of your appointment for treatment or medical care.
+For example, if your doctor has sent you for a test, the testing site may call you to remind you of the date you are scheduled.